Section 2: The Life of Tatanka Iyotanke, the Hunkpapa Leader known as Sitting Bull

 The Army saw Sitting Bull as a fierce and powerful opponent.
 As the Northern Pacific Railroad prepared to build through Dakota treaty lands, Sitting Bull demonstrated his fearlessness by sitting with four other warriors on the prairie in front of the soldiers protecting the railroad workers.
 They smoked their pipes as the soldiers fired their guns at them.
 When they finished smoking, they got up and walked away.
 (See Image 1.)

-In 1868, the new Treaty of Fort Laramie granted to the western Dakotas “absolute and undisturbed use and occupation” of an area in southwestern Dakota Territory that included the Black Hills.
+In 1868, the new Treaty of Fort Laramie granted to the Western Dakotas “absolute and undisturbed use and occupation” of an area in southwestern Dakota Territory that included the Black Hills.
 These forested hills were important to the Dakotas as sacred and spiritual ground.
 This was their homeland.
 However, in 1874, Colonel George Custer led an expedition to the Black Hills to map the area and to see if rumors of gold were true.
+Soldiers brought back information that there was much gold in the Black Hills.
 The result was a rush to the gold mines of the Black Hills.

 The federal government tried to resolve the conflict with the Dakotas by offering to buy the Black Hills from the tribes, but the tribes refused to sell.
 The government then demanded that the Dakotas go to reservations set aside for them.
 Those Dakotas who refused this order were considered hostile and subject to military action.
 Sitting Bull and his people, along with many other tribes, refused to accept this violation of the 1851 and 1868 treaties.
 Sitting Bull began a campaign of harassment against the railroad, the Army, and the few settlers who entered Sioux country.
 The conflict led to the battle at the Little Big Horn River in Montana in 1876.